The algorithms underpinning managed futures strategies may be complex, but the strategy’s purpose is simple. In a single word: diversification.

 Managed futures strategies are a rare and welcome outlier, however.
 The indexes in the table below show how correlated most assets are, and how few stand out as different.

 As the chart shows, bonds and managed futures strategies, represented by the indexes above, are the only assets with low correlations to equities.
 Typically, bonds have played the role of the uncorrelated asset in a traditional portfolio, and have done an admirable job.
 But in today’s market environment, their returns may not be enough to meaningfully offset a downturn in equities.
-The 10-year Treasury is currently at 2.48%, as of December 31, 2017, well below its historical average.
+The 10-year Treasury is currently at 1.68%, as of September 30, 2019, well below its historical average of 4.10%.
 Low yields imply little room for further price appreciation, and correspondingly, little protection if equity markets sell off.

 High correlations among most asset classes have serious implications for investors.
 If a portfolio carries only the highly correlated assets, the supposed diversification will do little to reduce portfolio volatility.
 For example, an equally weighted portfolio of two assets with like volatilities and a correlation of 0.7 would still exhibit 92% of the volatility of either asset in isolation.
 Translation: Unless multiple assets with truly low correlations to each other are included in a portfolio, diversification will offer scant protection in a market downturn.

 One of the main reasons investors maintain a long-term allocation to managed futures is the strategy’s potential to provide what is referred to as “crisis alpha,” or positive returns when other assets, especially equities, are struggling.
 As the chart below shows, managed futures strategies have a history of serving investors well during those critical pain points.